 What are opioids?

-You are at risk of an overdose if you take:
+You are at risk of a poisoning if you take:

 - an opioid not prescribed for you

 - a higher opioid dose than prescribed for you